kaascevich/Rapid/Sources/Rapid/Rapid.docc/AboutResultBuilders.md

 Implement a DSL for creating nested data structures in a natural, declarative way.

+*This article was taken mostly verbatim from [The Swift Programming Language], with minor modifications.*

+[The Swift Programming Language]: https://docs.swift.org/swift-book/documentation/the-swift-programming-language/

 A *result builder* is a type you define that adds syntax for creating nested data, like a list or tree, in a natural, declarative way.
 The code that uses the result builder can include ordinary Swift syntax, like `if` and `for`, to handle conditional or repeated pieces of data.

 The code below defines a few types for drawing on a single line using stars and text.